Miiroun/Archipelago-NewSuperMarioBrosWii/worlds/nsmbw/docs/en_NSMBW.md

 ## Other NSMBW modding projects
-There exists two other nsmbw randomizers that I recomed looking into
+There exists two other nsmbw randomizers that I recommend looking into
 - mkwcats pipe rando https://github.com/mkwcat/nsmbw-pipe-randomizer
 - Hei's level rando https://hbrohei.github.io/NSMRWii/.
 Similar to ours but they have more features and config
 - Newer Super Mario Bros Wii : the standard overhal mod https://newerteam.com/wii/.
 Greate recomendation if you want to try playing custom levels